liuxingzhi/pyfun/luoxiaoheidazuozhan/README.md

   <li>pygame2.0+ </li>
   </ul>
   <br>
-  to install pygame, run "pip install pygame" <br>
+  to install pygame, run "pip install pygame" in terminal<br>
   <br>
-  to run the game
+  to run the game, use following commands
   <ul>
     <li>
       on Windows: python game.py